kritsada285/nimbus-srp/README.md

   #20).

 ### version 2.0.3 (2017-04-22)
-* Fixes a bug where the console output of SRP6Tool bug leads to a StackOverflowError (issue #21).
+* Fixes a bug where the console output of SRP6Tool bug leads to a StackOverflowError (issue #21) by Cédric Servais.

 [EOF]